Berlevåg (village)

 Berlevåg is one of the largest fishing villages in Finnmark county.
 It has several fish processing plants, a large harbor, and public services.
 Berlevåg Church is located in the village, and Kjølnes Lighthouse is located about 5 km to the east of the village.
 There are four large breakwaters protecting the village from the ocean.
 They were built between 1913 and 1975.

 Berlevåg Airport is located near the village.
 The Hurtigruten boats also stop here.

 History

 Near the end of World War II, the Germans retreated from Finnmark county from September 1944 to February 1945 and they used scorched earth tactics and all buildings in Berlevåg were burned down.

 Berlevåg became famous when the movie Heftig og begeistret about the Berlevåg Men's Choir had great success in 2001.
-Berlevåg is also known for being the setting of Karen Blixen's novel Babette's Feast.
+Berlevåg is also coincidentally the name of the village where Karen Blixen's novel Babette's Feast is set.